aryanraj2713/easy_cli_eval/README.md

 ## Work in Progress

-- **Groq Integration**: Support for Groq's high-performance inference API is currently in development
+- **Grok Integration**: Support for Grok/X.AI's API is currently in development
 - **Advanced RAG Methods**: Retrieval-augmented generation techniques will be added in future releases
 - **GUI Dashboard**: A web-based dashboard for visualizing benchmark results is planned